 Bureau Escape Rooms are always the ubiquitous 60-minute maximum.

 The Escape Effect is the first to introduce escape rooms longer than 60 minutes.
-In fact, A Knight To Escape runs a full two hours – it’s one of only two 2-hour escape rooms in the entire country (the other is in California)!
+In fact, A Knight To Escape runs a full two hours—it’s one of only two 2-hour escape rooms in the entire country!
 Additionally, our classic At Odds With The Gods and the anything-but-classic Fright Before Your Eyes run 90 minutes each!

 Have you been convinced?